The winery was built in 1970, and it was a station for the Greek wine industry.

 The vineyards were designed by university professors from Thessaloniki’s School of Agronomy and Athens Vine & Wine Institute in an exemplary manner.
 The Domaine’s people have respected the magnificence of this unique environment.
 Wherever there were forests, they have been left untouched.
 Nevertheless, the trees to this day still constitute a natural barrier, trapping the evening atmospheric moisture which helps the vines withstand the hot days of summer.

-Plant protection is achieved solely by using sulphur and copper so that cultivation can be certified as purely organic, moreover only organic fertilizers are used.
+Domaine’s vineyards are today considered to be one of the rarest cases where most vine diseases are confronted using organic processes.
+Plant protection is achieved solely by using sulfur and copper so that cultivation can be certified as purely organic, moreover, only organic fertilizers are used.
 The yield per 1000m2, which does not exceed 800 kilos, demonstrates that the viticultural potential of the area is extremely high.

 The hilly areas in the region create excellent ecological conditions for cultivating the 24 select varieties.
 These conditions allow the Assyrtiko, Athiri, Malagousia, Sauvignon Blanc, and Roditis varieties to produce the highest quality white wines.
 Malagousia, a variety almost extinct, was revived at Domaine Porto Carras; after experimental plantings, the possibilities of the variety were recognized and the production of high-quality and balanced wines with high aromatic potential, began.